 As immigration to New Brunswick increases, our workplaces are becoming more diverse.
-It is more likely today to have a co-worker, a client or a business partner from another country with a different cultural background.
+It is more likely today to have a co-worker, client or business partner from another country with a different cultural background.
 This presents both new opportunities and new challenges.

-To maximize the benefits of a diverse workplace, we have to understand the underpinning cultural differences of newcomers.
+To maximize the benefits of a diverse workplace we have to understand the underpinning cultural differences of newcomers.
 This is what the Cultural Competency Training from the Saint John Newcomers Centre seeks to achieve.

 About the facilitator:

 William Tarr is originally from Liberia, and so far has lived in four countries on four different continents.
 He facilitated many Cultural Competency sessions for various organizations and community groups in New Brunswick.